SonarSystems/Modern-OpenGL-Game-Engine/Documentation/Big Features Overview.md

 <h1>This is only a rough plan for features and it's in no particular order but feel free to suggest more features</h1>

-Input class (in progress)<br />

-Bring over GLHelper code and modernize it for Sonar Game Engine<br />
+Bring over GLHelper code and modernize it for Sonar Game Engine (in progress)<br />

 Texturing using SOIL<br />